sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.4.9 (Unreleased)

+* Fix an incompatibility with listen 2.7.12 and later.

 * Properly handle interpolation within `calc()` and similar functions with `sass-convert`.

 * Properly handle conversion of `@extend` with `!optional` to SCSS.

 * Properly handle conversion of `@at-root` with a selector to SCSS.

+* Don't crash on selectors containing escape codes.

 ## 3.4.8 (14 November 2014)